dweagle79/status_overlay/README.md

     restart: unless-stopped
 ```
 ## Manual Run
-If you are doing testing on your overlay settings and don't want to restart the
+If you are doing testing on your overlay settings and don't want to restart the container
-container multiple times or set the env RUN_NOW variable to true, you can connect to the
+multiple times or set the env RUN_NOW variable to true, you can connect to the running
-the running container and run the follwoing command.
+container and run the follwoing command.
 It will run the main.py script and do a complete run.
 ```ruby
 python3 main.py
 ```